 Loudoun Beer Personalities

 The Family Dynasty: Bob Zurschmeide started out in the 1970s as a weekend “dirt farmer” in Loudoun.
-Fifty years later his son Bruce oversees Dirt Farm Brewing on steep slopes of the Blue Ridge above Bluemont, famous for its craft ales and stunning views.
-Bluemont Vineyard next door, and Henway Hard Cider and Great Country Farms below are also outposts of the family empire.
+Fifty years later his son Bruce oversees Dirt Farm Brewing on steep slopes of the Blue Ridge Mountains above Bluemont, famous for its craft ales and stunning views.
+Bluemont Vineyard next door, Henway Hard Cider and Great Country Farms below and the newly opened 21-and-older Reserve at Bluemont Vineyard on a south facing slope of the Blue Ridge are all outposts of the same empire.
 From dirt farm to dynasty – quite a journey.

 You Drank What?
 Bizarre Ingredients Found in Loudoun Beer